rungec/ACR-grassland-conversion/ProcessingNotes.md

 ###Calculate area of grassland converted to cropland in each county
 *manual in ArcGIS*
-Tabulate by area (Zonal toolbox) of LarkCDL_grassland.tif using PADUSCBIv2_Private_Land_only_AllCounty_diss.shp ADMIN_FIPS as zones, and with cell size set to LarkCDL_grassland.tif
+Tabulate by area (Zonal toolbox) of LarkCDL_grassland.tif using PADUSCBIv2_Private_Land_only_AllCounty_diss.shp ADMIN_FIPS as zones, and with cell size set to Multitemporal_Results_FF2.tif
-Classes of LarkCDL_grassland.tif are 1=stable noncrop, 2= stable crop, 3= converted to crop, 4= abandoned, 5=intermittent cropland
+Classes of LarkCDL_grassland.tif are 1=stable noncrop, 2= stable crop, 3= converted to crop, 4= abandoned, 5=intermittent cropland , 15=forest,water or developed
 Joined to PADUSCBIv2_Private_Land_only_AllCounty_diss by ADMIN_FIPS and exported table
-> LarkCDL_Grassland_PrivateArea_byCounty.csv
+> LarkCDL_GrasslandPrivateArea_byCounty.csv
 Areas are in m2.
 The sum of values 0 to 5 is the sum area of private grassland or cropland in each county.